Representing the Accused in Car Theft Crimes

 - You are falsely accused of the crime.

 If you are under investigation or have been charged with car theft in Colorado, you have rights – and they must be exercised.
 You have the right to remain silent, and the right to an attorney.
 Most people understand that attorneys vary in skill.
 At Welsh Law, LLC, we have extensive experience in criminal defense law, and are knowledgeable, trustworthy, and professional.
 The legal team is passionate about protecting the rights of the criminally accused and offers a free 30 minute consultation.

 Contact Us Today.

 If you or a family member is accused of car theft, contact Welsh Law, LLC immediately for a free 30-minute consultation.
-Call (720) 836-1777.
+Call our Denver office at (720) 836-1777.